isjosan/embsys310/assignment01/embedded-device-example.md

  ### 3.2   Response
 When receiving remote control commands from the back-end Cloud, the incoming control messages must be processed in real time, so that control actions can be prioritized and responded within 200 ms, as listed in the features.
-Also, the Keep Alives / Alerts / beacons / and other messaging must be processed and sent out in real time.
+Also, the Keep Alives / Alerts / Beacons / and other messaging must be processed and sent out in real time.

  ### 3.3   Testability
 As with any embedded device, ensuring a completely tested Field Camera to cover all possible environment conditions is quite a bit of a challenge.
 For example, what happens if a combination of environment conditions combined with intermittent failure of network connection leads to a device malfunction.
 Apart from comprehensive unit testing of the program code, there must be a full suite of end to end testing that closely simluates the actual environment conditions that will be encountered when Camera is installed in a dusty construction site and extreme environment conditions.